chandranshubhardwaj0907/BollywoodBox/README.md

 📝 Dedicated detail pages for each movie with individual comments

-💅 Clean UI built with Tailwind CSS in nextjs
+💅 Clean UI built with Tailwind CSS in nextjs.

 ⚡ Fast routing and rendering powered by Next.js.